cbenedikter/MomentaAnalytics/README.md

-# OneSignal User Update Tool
+# Momenta Analytics - OneSignal User Update Tool

 A web-based tool for managing OneSignal user updates, allowing you to apply tags and track conversion rates across your user base.
+This tool is designed to help you manage user data in batches with controlled conversion rates.

+## Live Demo

+Visit the live demo: [Momenta Analytics Tool](https://cbenedikter.github.io/MomentaAnalytics/)

 ## Features

 - Apply tags to OneSignal users in batches
-- Control conversion rate percentage
+- Control conversion rate percentage (default: 5%)
 - Process updates in 3 batches with 1-minute intervals
 - Real-time progress tracking
 - Detailed logging of operations
+- Secure credential management

 ## Setup